 The first iteration of the Ducati Scrambler Desert Sled was released back in 2017 – when modern retro scramblers were that in name only.
 Or to be kinder you could say, ‘street scramblers designed primarily for cafe hopping’.
 Unlike the majority of the bikes on this

-list it wasn’t so much Dakar that was on the minds of Ducati designers when creating the Desert Sled.
+list, it wasn’t so much Dakar that was on the minds of Ducati designers when creating the Desert Sled.
 Rather, it was California.
-Specifically, the bikes [Sleds] built and raced by amateur bike builders in the Californian desert in the sixties and seventies.
+Specifically, the bikes or sleds, that were built and raced by amateur bike builders in the Californian desert in the sixties and seventies.

 Regardless, Ducati changed the modern scrambler landscape for all retro motorcycle manufacturers from that point.
 Deciding that it would no longer pay lip service to the scrambler moniker, it created a true offroader.